Nasser Al-Mohammed Al-Sabah

 Nasser Al-Mohammed Ahmad Al-Jaber Al-Sabah (الشيخ ناصر المحمد الأحمد الجابر الصباح, born 22 December 1940) is a Kuwaiti politician who served as Prime Minister of Kuwait from 7 February 2006 until resigning on 28 November 2011.

 Early life

 Sheikh Nasser was born on 22 December 1940 as the son of Mohammed Ahmad Al-Jaber Al-Sabah, the first defense minister of Kuwait.
-He is a nephew of the former Emir of Kuwait, Sabah Al-Ahmad Al-Jaber Al-Sabah.
+He is a nephew of the former Emir of Kuwait whom he served, Sabah Al-Ahmad Al-Jaber Al-Sabah,and of 3 other Emirs.
 He attended high school in the United Kingdom and graduated in 1955.
 Then, he received a higher diploma in the French language in 1960.

 Career

 Nasser began his career as a third secretary at the foreign ministry in 1964.
 He became a member of the permanent Kuwaiti delegation at the United Nations in New York in October 1964.
 He then served as ambassador to Iran and Afghanistan, the minister of information, minister of social affairs and labour, minister of state for foreign affairs and minister of the Emiri Diwan.
 He became prime minister when Sabah Al Ahmad began to rule Kuwait in February 2006.

 Nasser resigned on 4 March 2007 in a move observers believe was aimed at avoiding a no-confidence motion against health minister Ahmad Al-Abdullah Al-Sabah.
 Ten MPs presented the motion in February over suspected financial and administrative breaches at the ministry.
 The vote was due to have taken place in parliament on 5 March and Ahmad would have had to step down if legislators had voted against him.
 He was reappointed as prime minister on 6 March.

 On 25 November, the cabinet resigned, and on 17 December the Emir reappointed Nasser as prime minister of the new cabinet.
 In March 2009, the Kuwaiti Government submitted its resignation to the Emir of Kuwait after Islamist MPs requested a hearing of the P.M.
 On 9 May, after the election of the new Parliament, the Emir asked Nasser to form the Kuwaiti Government for the sixth consecutive time.